huynhsontung/greenfoodchallenge/README.md

 ![alt text](ReadmePic/Sprint3/profile.PNG) ![alt text](ReadmePic/Sprint3/profileaccountinfo.PNG)

 ## Settings
-This activity is accessed through the profile fragment.
-It contains access to the about page activity and an option to log out.
-Upon logging out, the application will close.
-The back button in the top left corner takes the user back to the dashboard.
+In settings, users have the option to log out (which takes users back to the dashboard) and view the about page.

 ![alt text](ReadmePic/Sprint3/settingsview.PNG) ![alt text](ReadmePic/Sprint3/settingsabout.PNG)